 This also helps give a different perspective on the phase than seeing only a list of movies.
 For example, the first movie in the phase, Black Widow, does not reveal anything about the broader storyline of the universe.
 However, the first Disney+ series of the phase, WandaVision, did.

-The last story in the list, Guardians of the Galaxy Christmas Special, is described the the director James Gunn as “the epilogue of Phase 4”.
+The last story in the list, Guardians of the Galaxy Christmas Special, is described by the director James Gunn as “the epilogue of Phase 4”.
 Maybe you will agree that it does a better job of this than the last film in the phase, Wakanda Forever.

-Some have argued that Phase 4 was weaker than the previous three phases, but this arguement is always based on the cinema releases.
+Some have argued that Phase 4 was weaker than the previous three phases, but this argument is always based on the cinema releases.
 When all the stories are considered, you could come to a different conclusion.

 Avatar 2 recaptures the magic of the first film without feeling like a retread — mostly.